Jeffzzc004/Jeffzzc004.github.io/_pages/about.md

 **Mar 2026 – Now**
 _Work for Cheng Yang, Professor, BUPT_

-- Intern working under Prof. Cheng Yang, contributing to a paper for NeruIPS 2026 and maintaining projects.---
+- Intern working under Prof. Cheng Yang, contributing to a paper for NeruIPS 2026 and maintaining projects.